adaptivelab/gepetto/README.rst

 There should be a dns entry (perhaps ci.adaptivelab.co.uk) pointing to an elastic ip that can be re-allocated to any new jenkins instances to minimise disruption

+The puppet-builder templates could probably be bundled into this

+Monit or similar to tell when a jenkins server needs rebuilding